modethirteen/OpenContainer/README.md

 OpenContainer was created as an attempt to leverage strict type checking available in full-featured PHP development environments, such as JetBrains PHPStorm, or the native strict type checking of PHP 7+, when managing dependencies from a centralized container.
 In addition, it contains some experiments with reflection and [proxies](https://github.com/Ocramius/ProxyManager) in order to avoid problems when circular dependencies are introduced in the container's dependency chain.

+In addition to exposing dependencies as type-checked class properties, OpenContainer is also compatible with the [PSR-11 Container Interface](https://www.php-fig.org/psr/psr-11), for interoperability with several PHP frameworks.

 ## Requirements

 * PHP < 7.4 (0.x)